jordanmoconnor/riverchurch/media/index.markdown

 <div class="row justify-content-center">
   <div class="col-md-10 text-center">
     <h2>Sermon Podcast</h2>
-    <p>You can find our sermons on your favorite podcast app by searching "River Rochester".</p>
+    <p>You can find our sermons on your favorite podcast app by searching "River Church" and looking for our logo.</p>
     <a class="btn btn-xl-dark" href="https://geo.itunes.apple.com/us/podcast/river-rochester/id1182211082?mt=2">iTunes</a>
     <a class="btn btn-xl-dark" href="http://www.stitcher.com/podcast/river-rochester"> Stitcher</a>
     <a class="btn btn-xl-dark" href="http://pca.st/dIb4"> Pocket Casts</a>